dvgis/threebox-es6/examples/README.md

 - Built-in raycasting and selection through `enableSelectingFeatures`
 - Built-in default Labels on altitude for fill-extrusions through `enableTooltips`
 - Event handler management for Features through `map.on('SelectedFeatureChange', ...)`<br />
+- Enables the user to change dynamically the FOV for Perspective camera.<br/>
 - - - -

 #### [09-raycaster.html](https://github.com/jscastro76/threebox/blob/master/examples/09-raycaster.html)
 <img alt="threebox" src="images/raycaster.png" width="50%"><br/>
-- This sample shows how to create 3 objects over a default fill-extrusion composite layer.
+- This sample shows how to create 3 objects over a default fill-extrusion composite layer and how they are affected by the perspective FOV.
 - Enabled built-in raycasting and selection both for fill-extrusion and 3D objects through `enableSelectingFeatures` and `enableSelectingObjects`, all objects can be selected and unselected.
 - Enabled built-in dragging mode for 3D objects through `enableDraggingObjects`, 3D objects are dragabble, once selected, using [Shift] key for translation and [Ctrl] for altitude.
 - Enabled built-in rotation mode for 3D objects through `enableRotatingObjects`, 3D objects are rotable on it's vertical axis, once selected, using [Alt] key.
 - Enabled built-in default Labels on altitude both for fill-extrusions and 3D objects through `enableTooltips`.<br/>
+- Enables the user to change dynamically the FOV for Perspective camera and the option to set an Orthographic camera.<br/>
 - - - -
 #### [10-stylechange.html](https://github.com/jscastro76/threebox/blob/master/examples/10-stylechange.html)
 <img alt="threebox" src="images/stylechange.png" width="50%"><br/>